Oduig/how-to-choose-a-web-framework/README.md

 You probably want to choose some sort of Agile framework like *Scrum* or *Kanban*.
 Decide which one is best for you.
 Although *Waterfall* is often frowned at, it can still be the best choice if applied correctly.
-More important that the framework is a correct **approach** to building your new product.
+More important that the framework is a correct **approach**.
+You may develop software in an agile way and faster than anyone else, but if you're going in a random direction you won't get anywhere.

-> If product development is a drag race, using the wrong approach is driving really fast in a random direction.

 Many greenfield projects have a limited budget to prove their value.
 If they can't, the project gets cancelled.
 Each project functions like a start-up, and the unfortunate truth is that [90% of new products fail](http://fortune.com/2014/09/25/why-startups-fail-according-to-their-founders/).
 By far the biggest cause of failure is a lack of **product-market fit**.
-No matter how much effort went into the business case, you only *really* know a product works when the money starts rolling in.
+No matter how much effort went into the business case, you only *really* know it's good when the users come in, stay and the money starts rolling.
 To reach that milestone as soon as possible, consider the following development **phases**.

 1. Conceptualization